bauer-jan/whatsapp-agent/README.md

-# James - A lightweight AI with MCP Support
+# James - A lightweight Agent with MCP Support

 Introducing you to James, a lightweight AI assistant that runs on your own devices.
 You communicate with the agent through a WhatsApp self-chat.
 No API keys are required.
 It connects directly to WhatsApp Web via QR code, just like you would in a browser, polls for messages, and responds using an LLM on Amazon Bedrock.